 - Episodes with an external cause of morbidity in the ICD-10-AM range V00-X59 (i.e. unintentional section of Chapter 20 External causes of morbidity and mortality).

 - Episodes with a community injury in the ICD-10-AM range S00-T75 or T79 in principal diagnosis code.

 - Mode of admission can have any value except those indicating that a transfer from another hospital has occurred or that the record is a ‘statistical separation’- a change of care type within a hospital.
 These admissions are excluded to reduce over-counting of cases and to provide an estimated incidence of admission.

 - Patients admitted for day-treatments for the same injury within a course of 30 days, with an admission type indicating it was a “planned” admission were removed.
 These included for example procedures such as hyperbaric oxygen therapy.

 - Each record in the VAED refers to a single episode of care in a hospital.
 Some injuries result in more than one episode in hospital and therefore more than one VAED record.
 Therefore, for injury incident estimates, transfers within and between hospitals, as well as rehabilitation admissions and those admitted for planned day-treatments, were excluded.
 These episodes, however, were included when providing estimates of injury-related bed-days.

-Hospital admission rates per 100,000 population for selected causes and age groups and by year of admission and LGA were calculated using population data for selected age groups and year.
+Hospital admission rates per 100,000 population for selected causes and age groups and gender and by admission or financial year and LGA were calculated using population data.
 By default, the injury count/rate by LGA is presented in five groups using the quantile method.
 The reclassify option in the map allows user to change number of groups and reclassify using other methods such as natural Jenks, equal interval and standard deviation methods.